Tokyo court convicts man of using website to install cryptomining programs on computers | The Japan Times

-The Tokyo High Court ruled that the 32-year-old website designer operated the Coinhive program without the knowledge or permission of visitors to his website.
-The court described the man’s action as a “malicious crime used for personal gain” and fined him ¥100,000 ($910).
+The court ruled that the 32-year-old website designer operated the Coinhive program without the knowledge or permission of visitors to his website.
+The court described the man’s action as a “malicious crime used for personal gain” and fined him ¥100,000.

-“Visitors were not informed of (the mining program) or given the chance to reject it,” said presiding Judge Tsutomu Tochigi.
+“Visitors were not informed of (the mining program) or given the chance to reject it,” presiding Judge Tsutomu Tochigi said.

-The website designer expressed dissatisfaction with the ruling and his lawyer said he would appeal.
+The website designer expressed dissatisfaction with the ruling.
+His lawyer said he would appeal.

 In March last year the Yokohama District Court acquitted the man, saying the program only had a minor impact on the visitors’ computers and investigators had not cautioned him against the use of the software before indicting him.